defuncart/non_steam_artwork/docs/manual.md

 # Manual

 *Non-Steam Artwork* is a linux tool to update artwork for non-Steam programs.
-This document can be refered
+This tool is not affiliated with Valve Corporation, nor the Steam platform.

 ## Supported Artwork